25 Best Things to Do in Cottonwood, AZ

 The trail offers an immersive experience of the production and delights of Arizona’s unique wines.

-Historic Old Town Cottonwood
+Shop at Historic Old Town Cottonwood

 It has a number of antique shops, studios, wineries, and the distinct look of the 20th century West.